Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 • Consumers and corporations will have to take on the basic, and continual, role of protecting their own cyber security (with the help of firms in the cyber service ecosystem and with the financial backstop of their federal / national government).
 Corporations, specifically, will need to increase their retention levels (both financial and self-protection [which, when skills, experience, and other resources required for protection are factored in are essentially “financial” by another name and instantiation].

 My beliefs may change as I progress through my research and briefings.
-However, 40 years + of working in the insurance industry has grounded me to the inconvenient fact that just because a risk exists doesn’t mean that the insurance industry should offer coverage for the risk.
+However, 40 years + of working (primary on or with the business side) in the insurance industry has grounded me to the inconvenient fact that just because a risk exists doesn’t mean that the insurance industry should offer coverage for the risk.

 Begun week of January 9, 2023

-I began work on this 2nd book effort during the week of January 9, 2023.
+I began researching this 2nd book effort during the week of January 9, 2023.

-I am continuing to identify and collect source materials; reading comments from cyber professionals on LinkedIn; and crafting an initial framework for the book.
+I am continuing to identify and collect cyber source materials; reading comments from cyber professionals on LinkedIn; and crafting – and re-crafting – an initial framework for the book.

 I would appreciate any comments and direction you want to offer me as I pursue this project.
-I would also appreciate any firms volunteering to brief me and/or to be included in my book in the 2nd half of 2023.
 You can respond to this blog post or email me: barryrabkin99@icloud.com

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.